SQL Joins

 This query ensures every salary is listed along with the employee name if available.
 If a salary record does not have a corresponding employee record, the name field in the result will be NULL.

-Full Outer Join (Full Join)
+What Is Full Outer Join (Full Join)?

 A Full Outer Join returns rows when there is a match in one of the tables.
 If there is no match, the result is NULL on the side of the table without a match.